Al-Baha Province: Ancient Inhabitants of the Province

 The Sarawat Mountains, which include the highlands of Al-Baha, were once inhabited by the Amalek a group from the pre-Islamic extinct Arabs.
 They remained there until they were overpowered and displaced from the entire Sarawat region by the Ghatareef, descendants of Al-Harith bin Abdullah bin Yashkur bin Mubashir bin Sa‘b bin Dahman bin Nasr bin Zahran of the Azd tribe.
 The Ghatareef then settled the Azd in the Sarawat.

 Early Islamic History of the Province

 An archaeological inscription in northern Al-Qura Governorate, near the historical site of Manhal, known for numerous early Islamic inscriptions in the Kufic script.

-The province is known for producing many prominent companions of the Prophet Muhammad, including Abu Dhubyan al-A‘raj, Malik ibn Awf, and Abu Hurayra who is regarded as one of the most prolific narrators of Hadith in the Sunni tradition.
+The province is known for producing many prominent companions of the Islamic prophet Muhammad, including Abu Dhubyan al-A‘raj, Malik ibn Awf, and Abu Hurayra who is regarded as one of the most prolific narrators of Hadith in the Sunni tradition.
 Other notable companions from the area include Tufayl ibn Amr.

 In the second half of 2023, a total of 150 archaeological artifacts were discovered at the site of Al-Ma‘mlah in Al-Baha Province, including a pottery jar bearing early Islamic inscriptions.